 The 'EcoForm' team with their website

 Pupils in Years 10 and 11 are not formally involved in any specific enterprise competition but the Life Education programme has social enterprise as a core part of the curriculum.
+Find out more about Life Education at Emanuel here.

-In the sixth form, students are encouraged to take part in the Europe-wide Young Enterprise competition.
+In the Sixth Form, students are encouraged to take part in the Europe-wide Young Enterprise competition.
 Starting at very local level, teams are eliminated through a series of rounds, competing with approximately 950 UK schools each year.
 Emanuel has a good record and have been within one round of the national finals for the last two years.
 Only 14 schools get to the national finals, so we are hopefully on the cusp of something great!

-The Industry Champions programme also runs throughout the lower sixth.
+The Industry Champions programme also runs throughout the Lower Sixth.
 Students are put in groups with a business mentor from the parent body or from our alumni, who are always more than willing to help.
 This culminates in the ‘Entrepreneur and You’ event in June.

 There are a host of other exciting enterprising activities that pupils can get involved in throughout their school careers.
 These include lectures, speakers, essay competitions and even the chance to join the Digital Music Club.
 This an area that is constantly evolving and different ideas and initiatives get tried and tested all of the time.
 Pupils are encouraged to be innovative and entrepreneurial and they are always welcome to suggest ways that we can increase and improve our offering in this area.